-The city's most famous luxury hotel is perched on the top of The Westcliff ridge and boasts some of the most fabulous 180-degree views over the city's urban forest to the north.
-In spring this is possibly the best place in Joburg to view the purple canopy of blooming jacaranda trees from above.
-Book a table for a long lazy brunch, perhaps with a glass of bubbly or two to toast the view, at the hotel's terrace restaurant Flames.
+The city's most famous luxury hotel is perched on the top of Westcliff Ridge and boasts some of the most fabulous 180-degree views over Joburg's urban forest to the north.
+In spring this is possibly the best place to view the purple canopy of blooming jacaranda trees from above.
+Book a table for a long, lazy brunch, perhaps with a glass of bubbly or two to toast the view, at the hotel's terrace restaurant Flames.
 Open daily but no walk-ins.

 This pricey New York-style grillhouse and bar with branches in Sandton, Rosebank and Melrose Arch, is a Joburg institution.
-Serving excellent spice-crusted fillet and saucy ribs amid a constant buzz accompanied by a selection of single malts and fabulous local wines, reservations are recommended.
-What makes this Sandton branch special is the expansive bar and terrace perched on top of one of the steepest points of Sandton Central's ridge with panoramic views looking out north and west over sprawling greenery of the northern Sandton suburbs.
+Serving excellent, spice-crusted fillet and saucy ribs amid a constant buzz accompanied by a selection of single malts and fabulous local wines, reservations are recommended.
+What makes this Sandton branch special is the expansive bar and terrace perched on top of one of the steepest points of Sandton Central's ridge, with panoramic views looking out north and west over the sprawling greenery of the northern Sandton suburbs.
+Closed Sun; book here.

-At 1,807 metres above sea level the steep Northcliff Ridge is the second tallest ridge in Joburg (pipped to the post by just one metre by the Observatory ridge in the east of the city).
-The Northcliff boutique hotel sits atop this ridge, nestled inside an ultra-exclusive housing estate.
-The view is entirely uninterrupted for miles and miles and you'll hear nothing but the tweeting of birds.
+At 1 807m above sea level, the steep Northcliff Ridge is the second tallest ridge in Joburg (pipped to the post by just one metre by the Observatory Ridge in the east of the city).
+The Northcliff Boutique Hotel sits atop this ridge, nestled inside an ultra-exclusive housing estate.
+The view is entirely uninterrupted and you'll hear nothing but the tweeting of birds.
 The distant Magaliesberg mountains form a backdrop, surrounded by a great spread of trees with the rooftops of houses poking up out from the foliage.
 This most exclusive view can only be accessed by securing a restaurant booking, and it is advisable to book well in advance as this is a very popular spot.
-For non-hotel guests the restaurant opens Monday to Wednesday for dinner and Thursday to Sunday for breakfast, lunch and dinner.
+For non-hotel guests, the restaurant opens Mon – Wed for dinner and Thu – Sun for breakfast, lunch and dinner.

-This magnificent historic park with its stone-cut paths and water features, was brought back to life in the 2010s after essentially being abandoned by the public following a terrible crime wave that swept through the area in the 1990s.
-A dedicated team of 'friends of The Wilds' led by artist James Delanely has worked tirelessly to cut away the thick overgrown vegetation that made an ideal hideout for opportunistic criminals and install colourful new public artworks, plant new succulents, fix fences, mend pathways and generally make this park a wonderful place to explore, loved by dog walkers and picnicking families alike.
+This magnificent historic park, with its stone-cut paths and water features, was brought back to life in the 2010s after essentially being abandoned by the public following a terrible crime wave that swept through the area in the 1990s.
+A dedicated team from 'Friends of The Wilds' led by artist James Delanely has worked tirelessly to cut away the thick, overgrown vegetation that made an ideal hideout for opportunistic criminals and install colourful new public artworks, plant new succulents, fix fences, mend pathways and generally make this park a wonderful place to explore, loved by dog walkers and picnicking families alike.
 Follow the signs up to the top of the ridge from the car park for some of the best Joburg views.